mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/introduction-to-buddhism" target="_blank">Listen to this talk</a>
 </p>

-(*Transcriber’s Note:* In this talk, Katagiri Roshi often says “the Buddhist faith,” so one might initially think he is talking about “the faith” in the sense of “a system of religious belief.”
+(*Transcriber’s Note:* In this talk, Katagiri Roshi often says “the Buddhist faith,” so one might think he is talking about “the faith” in the sense of “a system of religious belief.”
 But what he is actually talking about is more fundamental: *Buddhist faith* – that is, the meaning of *faith* within Buddhism.
-It seems that in this case he was simply adding an extraneous “the”.
-So for clarity, I have substituted “Buddhist faith” for “the Buddhist faith.”)
+Based on careful reading of this and many other talks, it seems he was more or less adding an extraneous “the”, so for clarity, I have substituted “Buddhist faith” for “the Buddhist faith” in most cases.
+However, a case could be made the other direction: that “practicing within the intimacy between our life and emptiness” is *the* Buddhist faith.)

+(*Transcriber’s Note:* I have changed the title of this talk from “Introduction to Buddhism” to “What is Buddhist Faith?”.)

 #### 0:00